KallistaKomdeur/trace-selection-and-llms-for-cycle-time-prediction/README.md

-# LLM project
+# Combining Trace Selection and Large Language Models for Process Cycle Time Prediction

+Few-shot LLM prediction of total case duration.
+Given a partial case, the pipeline builds a prompt with some similar, complete example cases and asks an LLM to predict how long the case will take in total.
+Three strategies for picking those examples are compared: random, only control-flow similarity, and control-flow + temporal similarity.

+## Pipeline overview

+1. **Preprocess** a raw CSV event log into a JSONL of cases with case attributes, an activity/time sequence, and a total duration.
+2. **Generate fixed test sets** by splitting cases temporally into train/test, then sample test cases (truncated to a random prefix) paired with a fixed set of training examples, chosen by one of the three strategies.
+3. **Query the LLM** over every (examples, test_case) pair, parse its numerical answer, and log it.
+4. **Evaluate** the performance by aggregating all runs for a dataset.

 ## Installation

 ### 1. Make sure Python is installed

-This project requires a Python version between 3.9 and 3.11 (I use 3.10).
-You can check your version by running the following in the terminal:
+This project requires a Python version between 3.9 and 3.11.
+The Python version can be checked by running the following in the terminal:

 ```bash
 python --version